ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 ![Banana Cake Pop - Refresh Schema](../images/example2-part1-bcp4.png)

-Our assets field suddenly has two more arguments called `where` and `order`, which are input objects.
+Our assets field now has two more arguments called `where` and `order`, which are input objects.

 Now, click on the order type and let us explore the type structure.